Banksia oblongifolia: Distribution and habitat

-Biology
+Ecology

 Banksia oblongifolia plants can live for more than 60 years.
 They respond to bushfire by resprouting from buds located on the large woody lignotuber.
 Larger lignotubers have the greatest number of buds, although buds are more densely spaced on smaller lignotubers.
 A 1988 field study in Ku-ring-gai Chase National Park found that shoots grow longer after fire, particularly one within the previous four years, and that new buds grow within six months after a fire.
 These shoots are able to grow, flower and set seed two to three years after a fire.
 The woody infructescences also release seeds as their follicles are opened with heat, although a proportion do open spontaneously at other times.
 One field study in Ku-ring-gai Chase National Park found 10% opened in the absence of bushfire, and that seeds germinated, and young plants do grow.
 Older plants are serotinous, that is, they store large numbers of seed in an aerial seed bank in their canopy that are released after fire.
 Being relatively heavy, the seeds do not disperse far from the parent plant.

 Bird species that have been observed foraging and feeding at the flowers include the red wattlebird (Anthochaera carunculata), Lewin's honeyeater (Meliphaga lewinii), brown honeyeater (Lichmera indistincta), tawny-crowned honeyeater (Gliciphila melanops), yellow-faced honeyeater (Lichenostomus chrysops), white-plumed honeyeater (L. penicillatus), white-cheeked honeyeater (Phylidonyris niger), New Holland honeyeater (P. novaehollandiae), noisy friarbird (Philemon corniculatus), noisy miner (Manorina melanocephala) and eastern spinebill (Acanthorhynchus tenuirostris).
 Insects recorded visiting flower spikes include the European honey bee and ants.
 The swamp wallaby (Wallabia bicolor) eats new shoots that grow from lignotubers after bushfire.